peter201943/Snack-Attack/README.md

 ## Installation
- - Check the Releases tab for the latest build of the game
+ - Check the Final folder for the latest build of the game
- - Download and run "Snack-Attack.exe" for Windows
+ - Download and run "Snack-Attack.exe"
  - Linux and Mac are now supported!